qbroker/hiveBroker/README.md

 # hiveBroker-Plugin.js
-This file is just to show how the hiveBroker looks and feels.
+This file is just to show how the hiveBroker looks.

 ### TiddlyWiki classic license